farikonsec/branch-protection-auditor/README.md

 ## Running in GitHub Actions

 Store the three secrets above as repository or organization secrets and use `.github/workflows/audit.yml` to run the auditor on demand.
-The workflow uploads the generated workbook as an artifact.
+The workflow runs `go run ./...` and uploads the generated workbook as an artifact.